jundalisay/superb/content/en/research/socrates/parmenides/chapter-8.md

 If we add an equal timespan to the aggregate of these timelines and to the single timeline, then the aggregate timeline will differ from the single timeline by a smaller portion than before.

-> *Translator's note= The number of timelines is the divisor
+> *Superphysics Note: The number of timelines is the divisor

 Then the difference between the age of the One as the Whole and the age of the Others, taken individually, will not be afterwards so great as at first.
 They will differ less and less in age if the same timespan is added successively to their timelines.